Dmitry Loginov

 Dmitry Alekseyevich Loginov (Дмитрий Алексеевич Логинов; born 2 February 2000) is a Russian snowboarder.
 He is a three-time world champion and a sevenfold junior world champion.

 Career

 Loginov was born in Divnogorsk, Krasnoyarsk Krai to a weightlifter and a female volleyball player.
 He had practised karate before switching to snowboarding when he was 10 or 11 years old.
 It was in the elementary school where he was discovered by future coach Aleksey Derevyagin.
 At the age of 15 he debuted in international competitions.

 Loginov won his first championships title at the FIS Freestyle Ski and Snowboarding World Championships 2019 in Utah in parallel giant slalom.
 He won another gold medal in parallel slalom, the first ever gold medal in that event for Russia.
 To date, Loginov is the only snowboarder to win back-to-back events (parallel slalom and parallel giant slalom) in both junior and senior championships.
 He also became just the third snowboarder winning back-to-back titles in a World Championships.

+He repeated gold in the parallel giant slalom at the 2021 World Championships, and also won bronze in the parallel slalom.